-Guidelines for TAs/ UGCAs in BIO Courses
+Guidelines for TAs/ UGCAs Hired by BIO

 - TRAINING: Unless they have taken BIO372C or CH372C, UGCAs must take either the TA Training Course offered by the Biology Instructional Office that is mandatory for TAs, or the one offered by TIDES. - CLARITY ABOUT THEIR ROLE: Instructors, TAs, and UGCAs should meet jointly at the beginning of the semester to decide who is going to do what and put it in writing. - TA/UGCA/STUDENT RELATIONSHIPS: TAs/UGCAs must be asked at the beginning of the semester to reveal if any student in the course is a romantic partner or a close friend.
 University policy states that a TA/UGCA cannot work in a course in which a romantic partner is enrolled.
 (This is the case even if the TA/UGCA has no direct authority over their romantic partner.)
 TAs/UGCAs should neither have direct authority over nor handle the grades of close friends.
 TAs/UGCAs cannot begin to date students in the course, whether they have direct authority over those students or not; they need to wait until the course is over. - TA/UGCA/STUDENT INTERACTIONS: TAs/UGCAs should meet with students in the course only during official times such as Discussions or Office Hours and only in classrooms or other official locations arranged by the Biology Instructional Office.
 Office hours should not be held in dining halls, restaurants, or other casual locations.
-TAs/UGCAs cannot give preferential treatment to specific students -- they should hold meetings only if they are accessible to all students in their charge.
-One-on-one help sessions are OK if all of their students can arrange to have one. - PROFESSIONAL DRESS: TAs/UGCAs should be advised to dress professionally when they are interacting with students.
-(Smelly gym clothes and revealing clothing, for example, are inappropriate.) - PROFESSIONAL TONE: TAs/UGCAs must adopt an appropriate professional tone with the students.
+TAs/UGCAs cannot give preferential treatment to specific students and should hold meetings only if they are accessible to all students in their charge.
+One-on-one help sessions are OK if all of their students can arrange to have one. - PROFESSIONAL TONE: TAs/UGCAs must adopt an appropriate professional tone with the students.
 The Instructor and the TA/UGCA are all on the same team whose mission is to help the students learn.
 TAs/UGCAs are not meant to side with the students against the Instructor, nor is the job of a TA/UGCA to help the students "deal" with the Instructor. - FREEDOM OF SPEECH: Just as faculty do, TAs/UGCAs should clearly separate their personal speech as citizens from their speech as instructors in a classroom.
 If you are teaching something around which there is controversy, it's completely fine to talk about it in the classroom.
 But you are not expected to start talking about controversial topics that lay outside the scope of the material.
 Outside of class, speaking as a citizen, your choice of topics is up to you.